MADE-USP/PNADc-Report/docs/index.md

 ## Sources
 <div style="text-align: justify;">
-    The microdata sets used to build the report were built using the Pesquina Nacional por Amostra de Domícilios contínua (PNADc), the main national household survey conducted by the Brazilian Institute of Geography and Statistics (IBGE).
+    The microdata sets used to write the report were built using the Pesquisa Nacional por Amostra de Domícilios contínua (PNADc), the main national household survey conducted by the Brazilian Institute of Geography and Statistics (IBGE).
 </div>

 ## Contact